0xShaito/aztec-evm-bridge/README.md

 This project is a **pure proof of concept** and is intended for **research and experimentation purposes only**.
 We have **not evaluated its compliance** with any applicable laws, regulations, or industry standards.
 As such, **it has not been deployed to any mainnet environment**.
 Use at your own risk.
 We make **no guarantees** about the security, correctness, or legal validity of this code.

+## 📋 Prerequisites

+- **Bun** (latest version) - This project uses Bun for package management and runtime
+- Access to Aztec sandbox or remote Aztec node
+- MongoDB (for filler service)

 ## ✨ Features

 - **🕵️ Privacy-Preserving Transactions**: Utilizes Aztec's zero-knowledge proofs to ensure transaction confidentiality.